mousemke/flounder/README.md

 0.4.2
 -----

++ [api] added buildFromUrl
++ [api] added loadDataFromUrl
 + [api] added onFirstTouch
-+ [build] added loadDataFromUrl for AJAX data retrieval
 + [build] select boxes that have no options as targets now use data
++ [build] the default option when not specified if the data set is empty is the default placeholder
++ [build] changed the default value priority
 + [flounder] changed sortData to not break with strings
 + [flounder] microbe and promise now required to build
-+ [config] add selectDataOverride for empty select boxes
++ [config] added selectDataOverride for empty select boxes

 0.4.1